Skip over main navigation

 Our mission

-Through a progressive pathway of increased development of learners of all ages, our programmes increase confidence, wellbeing, attainment, film knowledge and skills, and enable progression towards further and higher education study, and into the film, tv and media workplace.
+Through a progressive pathway of development, our programmes build confidence, enhance well-being, raise attainment, and equip participants with the knowledge and skills to progress into further and higher education, and into the film, TV, and media industries.

-Year round we support those passionate about filmmaking in Edinburgh and surrounding areas through low-cost equipment hire, meeting, rehearsal, screening, and small studio space at our multi-purpose learning and production base in North Edinburgh, with our learning, training and production programmes delivered at our base, and through outreach activity across the City and beyond, or through virtual learning.
+Year-round, we support those passionate about filmmaking in Edinburgh and surrounding areas through low-cost equipment hire, meetings, rehearsals, screenings, and small studio space at our multi-purpose learning and production base in Edinburgh.
+Our learning, training, and production programmes are delivered at our base, through outreach activity across the city and beyond, or through virtual learning.

-We have a rich history of producing inclusive drama and documentary films focused on the lives of those from underrepresented communities, with our films screening on TV, online and at film festivals globally, winning numerous BAFTA and festival awards.
+We have a rich history of producing inclusive drama and documentary films on our programmes, focused on the lives of those from underrepresented communities.
+Our films screen on TV, online, and at film festivals globally, winning numerous BAFTA and festival awards.

 Please select a donation amount (required)